CLI Companion

 Explanation

-When you run `huggingface-cli login`, it will prompt you to enter your Hugging Face authentication token.
-This token acts as your password for interacting with the Hugging Face Hub programmatically.
+When you run `huggingface-cli login`, the command will prompt you to enter your Hugging Face authentication token.
+This token grants the CLI access to your account on the Hugging Face Hub.

 Usage Examples